alleyinteractive/ad-layers/README.md

 Click "Add custom targeting" to choose one or more DFP custom targeting variables to add to the DFP request produced by this ad layer.
 The value can be:
 - The term(s) associated with the page.
 This will only be populated on taxonomy archives or single posts.
 The taxonomies associated with Ad Layers are available for selection.
 - The post type of the page.
 This will only be populated on post type archives or single posts.
+- The post id of the post or page.
+This will only be populated on single posts and pages.
 - The author.
 This will only be populated on author archives or single posts.
 - Other.
 This can be any free-form text value and will be static anywhere the ad layer is displayed.